 - $0.80/tray equivalent within 21 days of submit for G3.

 - Payments for picking, transport, packing, cool storage and logistics are required to be paid before further payments are made to the grower.
 Trevelyan’s Pack and Cool Ltd may, at its discretion, defer some of these payments to provide cashflow to the grower.
 Further payments to growers will follow progress payments or as funds are received from Zespri.

 Trevelyan’s prides itself on transparency and open communication with all its growers.
 Our intention is to continue providing orchard reports to give growers an objective view.
+Orchard reports are available on the grower portal as packing finishes for each orchard.
 We hope this level of service is beneficial to you.

 Trevelyan’s Pack and Cool Ltd will not be liable for:

 - Any loss of, or damage to, the grower’s fruit, except liability caused by any negligent act or omission by Trevelyan’s Pack and Cool Ltd.

 - Failure to make fruit available for supply at any particular time or period except where Trevelyan’s Pack & Cool Ltd is proven to have been negligent.

 - Breach of or failure to perform any of its obligations under this agreement, where such breach or failure is the result of a cause or causes beyond Trevelyan’s Pack and Cool Ltd’s reasonable control.